kriz5324/BII_MM60024_Projects/README.md

-# Final Projects for MM60024 : Biomedical Imaging Informatics
+# Projects for MM60024 : Biomedical Imaging Informatics
 > Repository for final project allocation and submission for MM60024 : Biomedical Imaging Informatics offered in Spring 2026 at IIT Kharagpur taught by [Prof Debashree Guha Adhya](https://www.iitkgp.ac.in/department/MM/faculty/mm-debashree_smst).

 > This repository might be updated with new projects and/or changes to existing projects.
 Please check back regularly.